MattPinder/MastersProject/README.md

 * Running on one sample from each depth of the deep-sequenced strains (MF)
   * Once this is run, try on some (shallow-sequenced) HF strains?
     * Most have very low mapping %, so probably wouldn't give reliable results...
 * **DATA WAS CONTAMINATED!
-SHOULD DATA BE CLEANED IN ORDER TO OBTAIN A MROE RELIABLE RESULT??**
+SHOULD DATA BE CLEANED IN ORDER TO OBTAIN A MORE RELIABLE RESULT??**

 ## Running jobs